dougeby/IntuneDocs/intune-azure/manage-apps/add-apps.md

 ---
 # required metadata

-title: How to add apps to Microsoft IntunetitleSuffix: "Intune Azure preview"
+title: How to add apps to Microsoft Intune | Microsoft Docs
+titleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: These procedures help you get your apps into Intune ready to be assigned to users and devices. "
 keywords:
 author: robstackmsft